Algeria–Libya relations

-Relations between Algeria and Libya are considerably strained by tensions between the revolutionary National Transitional Council (NTC) of Libya and the single-party autocracy of President Abdelaziz Bouteflika of Algeria.
-Bilateral relations were generally amicable during Muammar Gaddafi's 42-year rule of Libya.
+Relations between Algeria and Libya have undergone significant changes over the past decade.
+The previous tensions between the revolutionary National Transitional Council (NTC) of Libya and the single-party autocracy of Algerian President Abdelaziz Bouteflika are now part of history: Bouteflika resigned in 2019 following widespread protests, and the NTC was succeeded by other governing bodies in Libya.

+History

+19th Century

+The Senussi order, which ruled the Kingdom of Libya, has Algerian origin and tied heavily with Algerian identity as its founder Muhammad ibn Ali al-Sanusi was born in Mostaganem during the period of the Regency of Algiers.
+He was also named after Muhammad ibn Yusuf al-Sanusi who is a venerated Muslim teacher in Tlemcen.

+Under Muammar Gaddafi

-Strong Libyan support for the Polisario Front in the Western Sahara until 1984, and similarly hardline positions on colonialism and Israel, facilitated 1970s Algerian relations with Libya.
-Libyan inclinations for full-scale political union, however, have obstructed formal political collaboration, because Algeria has consistently backed away from such cooperation with its unpredictable neighbour.
-The Treaty of Oujda (1984) between Libya and Morocco, which represented a response to Treaty of Fraternity and Concord (1983) between Algeria and Tunisia, temporarily aggravated Algeria—Libya relations by establishing a political divide in the region—Libya and Morocco on one side; and Algeria, Tunisia, and Mauritania on the other.
+During Muammar Gaddafi's 42-year rule of Libya, bilateral relations were generally amicable.
+However, strong Libyan support for the Polisario Front in the Western Sahara until 1984, and similarly hardline positions on colonialism and Israel, facilitated 1970s Algerian relations with Libya.
+Libyan inclinations for full-scale political union obstructed formal political collaboration, as Algeria consistently backed away from such cooperation with its unpredictable neighbor.
+The Treaty of Oujda (1984) between Libya and Morocco, which represented a response to the Treaty of Fraternity and Concord (1983) between Algeria and Tunisia, temporarily aggravated Algeria-Libya relations by establishing a political divide in the region—Libya and Morocco on one side; and Algeria, Tunisia, and Mauritania on the other.

-In 1988, Libya was invited to participate in the Inter-Maghrib commission that was responsible for developing the Arab Maghreb Union (UMA).
+In 1988, Libya was invited to participate in the Inter-Maghrib commission responsible for developing the Arab Maghreb Union (UMA).
 The establishment of UMA in February 1989 marked the first formal political or economic collaboration between the two countries.

-Historical

-The Senussi order, which ruled the Kingdom of Libya, has Algerian origin and tied heavily with Algerian identity.

-During his reign Muammar Gaddafi had good relations with Algerian President Houari Boumédiène and met with him a lot.

-Algerian Civil war
+Since then, both Algeria and Libya have experienced significant political changes.
+The current relationship between the two nations is shaped by ongoing efforts to stabilize the region and address common challenges, moving beyond past tensions to seek mutual benefits and regional stability.

 Gaddafi's Libya was accused by Algerian authorities of involvement at the height of Algerian Civil War (1991-2002) that caused a devastating war and the death of 200,000 Algerians.
 Libya, together with Iran, Saudi Arabia, Sudan and Morocco, had been involved in supporting the Islamist Armed Islamic Group of Algeria as well as other Islamist militant groups.